-Named in honor of the ocean deity revered in the native Hawaiian culture, Matson’s “Kanaloa Class” vessels, currently under construction at General Dynamics NASSCO shipyard in San Diego, will be built on a 3,500 TEU vessel platform – 870 feet long, 114 feet wide (beam), with a deep draft of 38 feet.
+Named in honor of the ocean deity revered in the native Hawaiian culture, Matson’s “Kanaloa Class” vessels, constructed at General Dynamics NASSCO shipyard in San Diego, are built on a 3,500 TEU vessel platform – 870 feet long, 114 feet wide (beam), with a deep draft of 38 feet.
 Both vessels have an enclosed garage space for 500 vehicles, plus ample space for rolling stock and breakbulk cargo, and state-of-the-art green technology features, including a fuel efficient hull design, environmentally safe double hull fuel tanks, fresh water ballast systems and dual-fuel engines, meaning that they will be able to operate at speeds up to 23 knots on either conventional fuel oils or liquefied natural gas (“LNG”) with some adaptation for LNG.

 The Kanaloa Class vessels represent an investment of more than $500 million.
-The two ships will replace three diesel powered vessels in active service, which will be moved to reserve status.
-With delivery of the Kanaloa Class ships, along with its two new Aloha Class ships, Matson will have completed the renewal of its Hawaii fleet, allowing it to retire its seven older steamship vessels that will no longer comply with environmental regulations in 2020 without substantial modification
+The two ships replace three diesel powered vessels in active service, which will be moved to reserve status.
+With delivery of the Kanaloa Class ships, along with its two new Aloha Class ships, Matson will have completed the renewal of its Hawaii fleet, allowing it to retire its seven older steamship vessels that no longer comply with environmental regulations in 2020 without substantial modification.

 Length : 869’5″